 Publié en une édition limitée à 200 exemplaires.

-Disponible à la librairie du Centre Wallonie-Bruxelles (Paris), ainsi qu’à Bruxelles auprès de SB34, Wiels bookshop, rile*books et dans d’autres librairies spécialisées.
+Disponible à la librairie du Centre Wallonie-Bruxelles (Paris), ainsi qu’à Bruxelles auprès de SB34, Wiels, rile*books et dans d’autres librairies spécialisées.

 *